adamterlson/backbone-fundamentals/README.md

 ##Usage

-Navigate to folder and start the Node/Express server:
+Navigate to folder where you pulled the code down to and start the Node/Express server:

 - `npm install`  This will install all of the node dependencies.
 - `node server.js`  Run the server!